 Q. When does Centennial-Cedar Bay Beach open and close during the summer?

-• Centennial-Cedar Bay Beach will be open daily from 8 a.m. to 9 p.m.
+• Park amenities, including parking lot access at Centennial-Cedar Bay Beach will be open daily from 8 a.m. to 9 p.m.

 Q. Is there beachfront parking at Centennial-Cedar Bay Beach?